Liverpool South Parkway railway station: Former services

 From 23 May 2011, Northern Rail introduced direct services to Blackpool North.
 This was achieved by extending the existing Blackpool to Liverpool service.
 Trains ran non-stop from Liverpool South Parkway to Liverpool Lime Street, where they reversed to continue their journey to Blackpool.
 Seven trains operated Monday-Saturday, all outside the peaks with no direct evening or Sunday service.
 This service ceased to serve South Parkway in May 2018, reverting to operate between Liverpool Lime Street and Blackpool North only.

 TransPennine Express served the station on its Scarborough services until 2018.
 This service was replaced with a service by Northern to Manchester Airport, but has since been replaced again by a new service to Cleethorpes by TPE, thus restoring services to the station.

-Avanti West Coast services do not normally serve the station.
-The platforms are not long enough to accommodate a 9 or 11 coach Pendolino train.
-However, platform 4 was temporarily extended in 2017 to permit services operated by Virgin Trains (Avanti's predecessor) to use the station while Lime Street was closed for major engineering works in autumn 2017 and summer 2018.
+During the Lime Street remodelling, platform 4 at South Parkway, was temporarily extended to permit services operated by Virgin Trains to use the station while Lime Street was closed for major engineering works in autumn 2017 and summer 2018.

 A shuttle bus formerly provided a link to the National Trust's property at Speke Hall, running weekends and bank holidays between April and September.